null

 Key Points:

-• Increased Skill Requirement: Hickory clubs force golfers to focus more on technique and shot-making skills.
+• Increased Skill Requirement: Hickory clubs hone technique and shot-making.

-• Sense of Achievement: Successfully playing with hickory clubs can be incredibly rewarding, giving a sense of accomplishment.
+• Sense of Achievement: Success with hickory clubs feels rewarding.

 Community and Camaraderie